henki-robotics/robotics_essentials_ros2/0-setup/README.md

 </details>

-All the practical examples on this course are containerized with Docker, so no ROS 2 or Gazebo simulation installations are required!
+All the practical examples in this course are containerized with Docker, so no ROS 2 or Gazebo simulation installations are required!

 ## Installation